Rethinking the Legacy of 1968: Left Fields and the Quest for Common Ground

 Young Persons Guide to the Olympic Park

 Two groups of Year Nine students in the Chobham Academy school in the heart of East Village took part in a creative mapping and environmental exploration project about their experience of place.
-The map is available at the This is Our E20 site.
+The website is currently being migrated to a new location.
+In the meantime please visit Our East 20 is Moving...
+To see the finished map, read a short project resume and view a selection of images documenting the project development.

 Ethnographic research: Living the Dream?